-Braided Easter bread recipes are prized around the world at Easter time.
-A stellar loaf of homemade bread offers one of the finest ways to celebrate the holiday.
-Below you'll find two of the best recipes for Easter bread from countries famous for their sweet, traditional breads, Italy and Russia.
+Old fashioned braided Easter bread recipes such as these are prized around the world at Easter time.
+A stellar loaf of sweet homemade bread offers one of the finest ways to traditionally celebrate the holiday.

 Mom's Recipe Scrapbooks (c.
 1920s)